badcodecat/bevy_ui_builder/README.md

 This is my preferred way of creating UI.
 It is based loosely on [iced](https://github.com/iced-rs/iced) and uses bevy's ecs and bevy's built-in ui.
 ## Warning
 This is in very early development, use at your own risk.
 At the moment there is little/no documentation.

+There is going to be a change from Component based to Event based (See https://github.com/aevyrie/bevy_eventlistener/tree/main).
 # Usage
 Right now this works with bevy version 0.11